babyfish-ct/amber-docs/eg-drafts/reconstruction-records-and-classes.md

 1. core means kimmer-core and jimmer-core, it's immutable object tool
 2. sql means kimmer-sql and jimmer-sql(not finished), it's ORM for immutable objects.

-Here, core(kimmer-core and jimmer-core) is related to the topic we are discussing is the core module.
+Here, core(include kimmer-core and jimmer-core) is related to the topic we are discussing.

 Please view the article: https://github.com/babyfish-ct/jimmer/blob/main/doc/jimmer-core/README.md to know more.